-Chart 5: There are regional differences in disability rates (which likely result from aging differences).
+Chart 5a: There are regional differences in disability rates (which likely result from aging differences).
 The highest rates of disability are in the northern and western regions of the state (14%) and the lowest rate of disability is in the Twin Cities (8%).
-Source: Minnesota Compass.
+The rates of disability in the central and southwest parts of the state are about 11%, and the rate in the southern part of the state is about 9%.
+Source: Minnesota Compass (image captured from website).